arvsrao/arvsrao.github.io/_posts/2017-06-06-prime-number-sieve.md

 In a [post a few years ago][1] I discussed primality testing.
 For some reason I thought I described the basic prime number sieve (I'm pretty sure there is only one) there, but apparently I didn't.
 No worries.
 The prime number sieve solves a different problem; that of generating a list of the first $N$ primes.
 One could use a primality testing method to do this as well; namely filter a list of numbers with the primality test as a predicate; but sieve based methods are faster and conceptually much easier.

 The prime number sieve iteratively filters out all the composite numbers, with the caveat that the leading number in the input is a prime.
 For $$\{ 2,3,4,5,6,7,8,9,10 \}$$, we put aside $2$, the smallest number, and filter out all multiples of $2$; then put aside $3$ and filter out multiples of $3$, and so on.
-This process, shown below as a decreasing sequence, terminates with a set of primes.
+This process, shown below as a decreasing sequence, terminates with a set of primes. <!--more-->

 $$
 \begin{gather*}
 \{ 2,3,4,5,6,7,8,9,10 \} \supseteq \{2\} \cup \{ 3,5,7,9 \} \supseteq \{2,3\} \cup \{ 5,7 \} \\
 \supseteq \{2,3,5\} \cup \{ 7 \} \supseteq \{2,3,5,7\}
 \end{gather*}
 $$

 At each stage we have a list of some primes and a residual set, which if it is nonempty must be filtered; this process terminates when the residual set is empty.
 Filtering $$\{2,3,4,\ldots \} $$ and subsequent residuals sort of defines the set of all primes; however it is an infinite process.